-The Operations Program of the Western Resource Adequacy Program (WRAP) allowsWhen a Participant is facing a calculated resource deficiency in an Operating Day to require, the Operations Program of the Western Resource Adequacy Program (WRAP) requires Participants with surplus resources to sell the deficit\deficient Participant energy in bilateral transactions at prices and quantities determined by the Program Administrator and Program Operator as prescribed by the WRAP Tariff.
+When a Participant is facing a calculated resource deficiency in an Operating Day, the Operations Program of the Western Resource Adequacy Program (WRAP) requires Participants with surplus resources to sell the deficient Participant energy in bilateral transactions at prices and quantities determined by the Program Administrator and Program Operator as prescribed by the WRAP Tariff.
 The WRAP Tariff directed transactions are known as Holdback Requirements and Energy Deployments.
 The Settlement Pricing Business Practice Manual (BPM) provides implementing details and practices regarding the WRAP-required pricing for Energy Deployments and Holdback Requirements, the identification of Applicable Price Indices used in such pricing, and the calculation and posting of settlement quantities and settlement prices.